About the role

 - Support FoodCycle to fulfil its aim of nourishing communities using surplus food!

-Give as much as you feel!
+Time commitment: Give as much as you feel!
 It is easy to volunteer with FoodCycle and we don’t look for minimum commitments, but

 love it if you keep coming back!
 An average cooking volunteer slot is 4 hours.